CAVEconnectome/nglui/docs/usage/segmentprops.md

 #### Adding segment properties to Neuroglancer

 If saved segment properties with either of the two methods above, you will get a URL that you can load into Neuroglancer as a source for a segmentation layer.
-If you want to do this manually in a browser you have already have open,
+If you want to do this manually in a browser you have already have open, select the segmentation layer, go to the source tab, and click the `+` button to add a new source and paste the URL in.

 ## Segment properties in StateBuilder.